11. A sense of community guardianship

 15. Learning transcends the classroom

-Not only does Experiential Education allow young people opportunities to learn outside of their regular classroom, it gives them a chance to make those great connections with other students, instructors, teachers and others that apply to the real world.
-This interconnectedness will hold them in good stead in their social, economic, cultural, political and environment future.
+Not only does Experiential Education allow young people opportunities to learn outside of their regular classroom, but it also gives them a chance to make those great connections with other students, instructors, teachers and others that apply to the real world.
+This interconnectedness will hold them in good stead in their social, economic, cultural, political and environmental future.